robocoder/production-json/README.md

 ### private ###

-A list of paths are not publicly visible when deployed.
+A list of paths that are not publicly visible when deployed.

-If this property is not specified, no files are preseumed to be private.
+If this property is not specified, no files are presumed to be explicitly private.

 Possible Applications:
 * a deployment tool may further choose to `chmod` and/or `chown` these files